This is the second of three pieces in which I will be addressing issues that commonly arise in relation to the meaning of the Eucharist:

 Why would anyone reject this vision, given its theological coherence and the apparent solidity of its basis in an investigation of early Christian liturgy so much more scholarly than anything known to Martin Luther?

 There is one enormous reason – a reason of which I am, of all people, particularly aware, having been, at an earlier stage of my life, a convinced exclusivist.
 This reason seems, for many like my former self, to go to the heart of the very essence of Christianity.
 It is the doctrine of Grace.
 On the exclusivist view, the only action of sacrifice worthy of God is His sacrifice of Himself in Christ – a sacrifice in which we have no role save as recipients and beneficiaries.
-We have already seen how the Eucharist can be understood as rite where Christ alone gives (his body and blood), and the congregants receive (the bread and wine).
+We have already seen how the Eucharist can be understood as a rite in which Christ alone gives (his body and blood), and the congregants receive (the bread and wine).
 Understood in this way, the symbolism is productive of an ecclesial community characterized by the absolute divine monopoly of ritual agency and the elimination of all mediation (by one human for another).
 Such symbolism invalidates all human pretention to superior status by reducing believers to the uniform and equal status of undeserving recipients.

 Mediation and sacrificial agency in archaic religions: excursus I

-So let us now look at whether, and how, ‘salvation’ is sacrificially mediated in other religions.
+We will begin by looking at whether, and how, ‘salvation’ is sacrificially mediated in other religions.

 So, for example, the mediatory function of the Zulu king in relation to those throughout the kingdom who are not members of the royal clan is (ethnographic present) mirrored at a microcosmic level in the role of the local dominant lineage head (umnumzane).
 The latter invokes his dead grand-father or great-grandfather on behalf of those not of his lineage who inhabit the lineage territory.
 Among the Ashanti, this replication of politico-religious mediation takes place at no less than four subordinate levels: division; sub-division and village.
 At each level, a dominant lineage head exercises a sacrificially-instituted authority over a territorial unit based on the tutelary role of his ancestral gods with respect to the local community that person represents.